nikhil27gargeya/nikhil27gargeya.github.io/oop.md

 Example: Mechanic uses a Tool

 Aggregation (has a, unidirectional relationship, Class A knows Class B but not vice versa, loosely coupled because lifecycles of both objects are independent/do not depend on one another): class holds a reference to an object but doesn't control it.
 Contained class can still exist independently.
 Example: One-to-one or one-to-many or many-to-many.
 School has Principal(1-1), School has Student(1-many).
 Teacher has Student(many-to-many).
 Child class comes and goes (ie. Passengers in a Car, Students in a Lecture, Weapons in a Player, Books in a Library).
+Directionality and Cardinality are different.
+While the cardinality can be many-to-many, an aggregation relationship is unidirectional.

 Composition (class B is part of class A/class A consists of class B, or strong has a, tightly coupled because dependent lifecycles): child class owns part of parent's class's member objects
 Example: One-to-one or one-to-many.
 House has rooms(1-many).
 Car has engine(1-1).
 Child class gets destroyed when the parent gets destroyed.
 There cannot be many-to-many relationships in a compositional relationship because class A has exclusive ownership of its children.